mattlag/California-Gothic/README.md

 In 1953, California standardized the state flag in law.
 Section 420 of the Government Code says:

 ```
-The general design and the details of the Bear Flag, excluding colors, shall correspond substantially with the following representation:
+The general design and the details of the Bear Flag, excluding colors,
+shall correspond substantially with the following representation
 ```

 ...and includes a low res sketch of the flag itself.